uber/neuropod/docs/tutorial.md

     Converting your model to TorchScript is recommended if possible.

-In order to create a portable PyTorch neuropod package, we need to follow a few guidelines:
+In order to create a PyTorch neuropod package, we need to follow a few guidelines:

  - Absolute imports (e.g. `import torch`) are okay as long as your runtime environment has the package installed
  - For Python 3, all other imports within your package must be relative

+This type of neuropod package is a bit less flexible than TensorFlow/TorchScript/Keras packages because absolute imports introduce a dependency on the runtime environment.
+This will be improved in a future release.

 Let's say our addition model looks like this (and is stored at `/my/model/code/dir/main.py`):